All Episodes

 This is what, you know, even Pat Cadell.

-Pat Cadell was Jimmy Carter's presidential polster.
+Pat Cadell was Jimmy Carter's presidential pollster.

-And he actually said the press's job is to stand and protect liberty and freedom of from all of us from a government and from organized governmental power.
+And he actually said the press's job is to stand and protect liberty and freedom from all of us from a government and from organized governmental power.

-When they desert those ramparts, he goes on and decide that they will now become active participants when they decide that their job is not simply to tell you who you may vote for and who you may not vote for, but worse, what truth you may know as an American, what truth you're allowed to know, they have then made themselves a fundamental threat to the democracy, and in my opinion, made themselves an enemy of the American people.
+When they desert those ramparts, he goes on and decide that they will now become active participants when they decide that their job is not simply to tell you who you may vote for and who you may not vote for, but worse, what truth you may know as an American, what truth you're allowed to know, they have then made themselves a fundamental threat to the democracy and, in my opinion, made themselves an enemy of the American people, which is what Donald Trump said.

 Pretty amazing.

-Now there is all these left-wing activists, you know, knock me over with a feather, but it turns out all these anti-Trump town hall meetings that the media pretends are organic grassroots uprisings are not true.
+You know, knock me over with a feather, but it turns out all these anti-Trump town hall meetings that the media pretends are organic grassroots uprisings are not true.

 It's all being orchestrated by left-wing Democratic activists.

-There's leaked audio from an anti-Trump protest meeting, according to the Daily Caller, revealing activists with anti-Trump group with an anti-Trump group.
+There's leaked audio from an anti-Trump protest meeting, according to the Daily Caller, revealing activists with anti-Trump group, with an anti-Trump group.

 Now they're plotting how to best manufacture a hostile environment at a town hall with Republican Senator Bill Cassidy in Louisiana.